-- 1. Review what students learned in class about the water cycle, weathering, and erosion. - 2.
+- 1. Discuss weather students have observed, and how rainwater moves once it has reached the Earth's surface.
+Relate this to gravity. - 2.
 Review with the students what they learned in the previous activities about observable properties of materials, and how these properties affected the success of engineering designs. - 3.
 Explain to students that places with a large population of people, like cities and towns, are called urban areas.
 Lead students in a discussion about pollution.
 Ask: - What is pollution? (materials which are harmful to the environment) - Do you know of any types of pollution caused by people?
 (Answers will vary.
 Examples: Trash, litter, chemicals, oil, gas fumes, human waste) - How are these examples bad for the environment?
 (Answers will vary.
 Examples: Animals may eat or breathe them and be injured or die, plants may absorb them and die, then other animals wouldn't have enough food) - How could these negative impacts on the environment affect humans?
 (Answers will vary.
-Examples: We could also end up breathing/eating/drinking pollution or eating animals who are sick from the pollution.) - 4.
+Examples: We could also end up breathing/eating/drinking the pollution or eating animals who are sick from the pollution.) - 4.
 Review what students learned about engineers and the engineering design process in the previous activities.
 Explain to the students that they are going to be engineers again, but will have a different problem to solve for this activity. - Problem: A city's pollution is spreading to a nearby river because of water runoff!
-They need to reduce water runoff in order to prevent the spread of pollution. - Goal: Create a system that will reduce water runoff in an urban landscape. - 5.
+They need to reduce water runoff to prevent the spread of pollution. - Goal: Create a system that will reduce water runoff in an urban landscape. - 5.
 Ask the students: "Now that we have our goal, where should we start in the engineering design process?"
 (We should ask questions to identify criteria and constraints as well as to explore any science and math content we will need to know to solve the problem.) - 6.
 Record students' questions on the board.
 Make sure the following questions end up on the board: - What does the city look like? - What sort of pollution is happening in the city? - What is water runoff, and how does it spread pollution? - What materials can we use? - How much time will we have? - How will we measure our design's success?